What is Asbestos?

 - Ceiling Tiles

-Our teams of certified professionals are equipped to contain asbestos and prevent disbursement throughout your home or office.
+Our team of certified professionals are equipped to contain asbestos and prevent disbursement throughout your home or office.
 Necessary precautions are in place to inhibit cross-contamination.
-Our teams wear head-to-toe Personal Protection Equipment (PPE), use respirators and apply the correct tools for the job.
 We equip our technicians with full-face respirators to provide them with extra protection and our clients with the added peace of mind.

 - The contaminated area is first marked and then fully contained before removal